-The simplest application is to the dimples on a golf ball [Fig. 15.9(a)].
+The simplest application is to the dimples on a golf ball [Fig. 15.13a].
 The dimples provide finite-amplitude disturbances in the flow which can initiate the formation of growing wave modes and turbulence in the boundary layer.
-The adherence of the boundary layer to the ball is improved and separation occurs further behind the ball leading to a lower drag coefficient and a greater range of flight; see Figs. 15.2 and 15.9(a).
+The adherence of the boundary layer to the ball is improved and separation occurs further behind the ball leading to a lower drag coefficient and a greater range of flight; see Figs. 15.2 and 15.13a.